avalanche-foundation/ACPs/ACPs/236-continuous-staking/README.md

 - Should the `AddContinuousValidatorTx` transaction allow specifying a reward withdrawal frequency?

+- If auto-restaking causes the total stake to exceed the maximum allowed limit, should all accumulated rewards (from the last cycle) be withdrawn instead of only the excess amount?
+This approach favors simplicity and results in a less error-prone implementation.

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).